olin/olinomic/rules.md

 If a turn ends less than 12 game hours after it begins, the Gamemaster (or a majority of players) may award one or more players the Trophy of Timeliness to recognize their contribution to the game of Olinomic.
 This Trophy can be destroyed by declaration to the mailing list in exchange for one point.
 Each player can only posses one Trophy of Timeliness at a time, and may not transfer it to any other player.
 Any player who possesses a Trophy of Timeliness is properly styled "The Timely."

 This Rule was previously known as Rule 214

+##305
+###Fours Suck
+A rule-change is adopted if and only if the number of players who voted in favor of it was greater than half the number of eligible voters, whole, and not divisible by four.

+This Rule was previously known as Rule 203

+_GN: Rule 203 had the Historical Name "Majority Rules (Eventually)"_